Business intelligence for manufacturing

 Executives will know that introducing new technology can sometimes be met with resistance within the business.
 Any good software will provide opportunities for training that should lessen resistance.
 Good business intelligence tools should have online training for employees to access whenever they need to, in addition to being easy to use and understand even for non-technical users.
 Not to mention that it integrates with a company’s existing software, meaning a big changeover of integral systems, like ERP systems, is not needed.

 Advantages across the business

 Business intelligence provides advantages afor manufacturing businesses.
 It allows sales managers to identify opportunities for cross-selling and up-selling.
 In addition, IT professionals report a 70% decrease in reporting requests.
 Finally, BI enables marketers to easily identify effective strategies.
 These are of course only a few of the benefits, and many other roles across the business can see the benefits in data-driven and effective decision making.

 At Phocas, we pride ourselves in having 15 years of experience in meeting the needs of manufacturers.
 We understand your challenges and how we can help.
 We always listen closely to the needs of every single customer to ensure they get the exact solution they need.
-Click here, or on the button below, to visit our dedicated manufacturing page.
+Click here, to visit our dedicated manufacturing page.
 If you have any questions at all, please don’t hesitate to get in touch.

 Empowering businesses with intuitive data analytics, driving informed decisions for growth and profitability.
 We make people feel good about data.